The meeting place was

-The Churchill Bar and Cigar Divan at the Churchill Hotel at 9 Portman Square.
+The meeting place was The Churchill Bar and Cigar Divan at the Churchill Hotel at 9 Portman Square.

 Keith & Kevin